-Description Total Funds Contributing Devices: Chromebooks made available to all students who need a device to access distance learning at home \$615,500 Y Additional Technology: Hot spots to all students who need support with internet access to access distance learning at home \$21,600 Y At home learning kits \$20,000 Y Chromebook and/or hot spot delivery: Delivery of Chromebooks and/or hot spots to students whose families are not able to come to school to pick them up \$8000 Y Meal delivery: Weekly meal delivery to students whose families are not able to come to school to pick meals up \$376/week Y Collaboration Time: A minimum of 3 hours per week of time for teachers to collaborate with peers (general education teachers, SPED teachers, EL coordinators, academic support teachers, and school leadership) with a focus on assessing and addressing learning loss and responding to student and family needs, particularly those who are most vulnerable to disproportionate impacts as a result of COVID and school closures.
-N/A Y Professional Development: Continued professional development for teachers and support staff, with a focus on engaging and supporting SPED and EL students during distance learning, including designated and integrated ELD implementation \$160,000 Y Special Education Instructional Assistants (academic coaches) and Psychologists: Continue providing appropriate staffing for both position types and adapt delivery of services and supports to distance learning context. \$1,921,367 Y English Learner Coordinators: Continue providing appropriate staffing and support of classroom teachers, with a focus on adapting delivery of services and supports to distance learning context. \$267,090 Y Director of English Learner Education: New position to provide support and professional development for English Learner Coordinators and to provide support to EL students and their families \$125,000 Y
+Description Total Funds Contributing Devices: Chromebooks made available to all students who need a device to access distance learning at home \$38,486 Y Additional Technology: Hot spots to all students who need support with internet access to access distance learning at home \$1350 Y At home learning kits \$3000 Y Chromebook and/or hot spot delivery: Delivery of Chromebooks and/or hot spots to students whose families are not able to come to school to pick them up \$500 Y

+Description Total Funds Contributing Meal delivery: Weekly meal delivery to students whose families are not able to come to school to pick meals up \$50/week Y Collaboration Time: A minimum of 3 hours per week of time for teachers to collaborate with peers (general education teachers, SPED teachers, EL coordinators, academic support teachers, and school leadership) with a focus on assessing and addressing learning loss and responding to student and family needs, particularly those who are most vulnerable to disproportionate impacts as a result of COVID and school closures.
+N/A Y Professional Development: Continued professional development for teachers and support staff, with a focus on engaging and supporting SPED and EL students during distance learning, including designated and integrated ELD implementation \$10,000 Y Special Education Instructional Assistants (academic coaches) and Psychologists: Continue providing appropriate staffing for both position types and adapt delivery of services and supports to distance learning context. \$120,085 Y School Psychologists: Continue providing appropriate staffing for this position type and adapt delivery of services and support to distance learning context \$58,538 Y English Learner Coordinators and Director of English Learner Education: Continue providing appropriate staffing and support of classroom teachers, with a focus on adapting delivery of services and supports to distance learning context.
+New position to provide support and professional development for EL Coordinators and to provide support to EL students and their families. \$85,000 Y